 You Might Miss Out on Incentives

 By paying cash, you could forfeit lucrative financing deals that let you keep your cash while still paying little or no interest.
 Buyers with the best credit can often land deals where interest is waived.
 If you’re one of the highly qualified buyers who command zero-percent financing, it might pay to make the interest-free payments and invest your cash instead, even if only in a high-yield savings account.

 You’ll Miss the Chance To Build Credit

 It’s counterintuitive to think that someone with enough cash to pay for a car would have shaky credit, but it happens.
 Adding a new and different kind of loan to your account mix can be good for your credit.
-A loan might temporarily lower your score at first because it adds debt, but it eventually becomes another account in good standing as long as you make your payments on time.
+A loan might temporarily lower your score at first because it adds debt, but it eventually becomes another account in good standing as long as you make your payments on time, which can also lower your rate.
 With a string of on-time payments, a new loan can improve your credit score.

 Your Options Are Limited by Your Bank Account

 When you pay cash, you can afford to pay exactly as much as you have on hand to spend.
 But when financing, it’s fairly easy to add options, upgrades and accessories over the life of a loan without getting in over your head financially.
 When you’re hemmed into a cash-only budget, you can’t use payments to create any financial wiggle room that lets you spend a little more on a nicer car or a few choice extras.

 Don’t Overspend Everywhere: How To Save Money on All Your Monthly Expenses and Bills